MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-sql-mi.md

 We recommend the following settings for creating a SQL managed instance:

 - **Resource Group**: Create a new resource group for Azure SQL Managed Instance (preview).
 A best practice is to create a new resource group for large Azure resources.
 - **Managed Instance name**: Choose a unique name.
-This name will be used while you create a SCOM managed instance to refer to this SQL managed instance.
+This name is used while you create a SCOM managed instance to refer to this SQL managed instance.
 - **Region**: Choose the region close to you.
 There's no strict requirement on region for the instance, but we recommend the closest region for latency purposes.
 - **Compute+Storage**: General Purpose (Gen5) with eight cores is the default.
-This configuration will suffice for the SCOM managed instance.
+This configuration suffices for the SCOM managed instance.
 - **Authentication Method**: Select **SQL Authentication**.
 Enter the credentials that you want to use for accessing the SQL managed instance.
 These credentials don't refer to any that you've created so far.
 - **VNet**: This SQL managed instance needs to have direct connectivity (line of sight) to the SCOM managed instance that you create in the future.
 Choose a virtual network that you'll eventually use for your SCOM managed instance.
 If you choose a different virtual network, ensure that it has connectivity to the SCOM Managed Instance (preview) virtual network.